andrewrnoel87/andrewrnoel87.github.io/_posts/2023-10-13-Properties_ClassMethods_ClassAttribues.markdown

 # Key Terms

+<u>Property<u>

+A __property__ is a special attribute on an instance or class that make it possible to enforce specific behavior when accessing or modifying an attribute.

 <u>Class Attribute<u>

 An __attribute__ is an __object__ that belongs either to a class, or to an instance of that class.
 Attributes of an object can be referenced using the __.__ notation:  print(__person.name__).